JSRagman/ATmega1284/README.md

 - AVR Assembler
 - AVR Dragon
 ## Status
-- TWI functions have been tested
-- Display functions have been tested
 - Re-organizing and applying polish.
-This will result in some significant improvements.
+Well, re-organizing is something of an understatement.
+TWI and Display functions have changed quite a lot.
 Be patient.
+- So.
+I became all wrapped around the axle with switch debouncing - there is more than one way of doing it.
+Who knew?
+- But.
+Back on track.
+A real-time clock has been added - writing the code for it now.
 ## Pending
 Schematic and board layout - this is still in flux.
 ## Comments